EinScott/bon/README.md

 #### Sub-file strings

 Bon sub-file strings start with ``$`` and are enclosed in array brackets ``[]``.
-The section inside is extracted as-is and represents an independent bon **file-level** array.
-The contents of the sub-file are mostly unchecked and not necessarily valid apart from the array bracket structure.
+The section inside is extracted as-is and represents an independent bon **file-level** array stored as a ``String`` type.
+The contents of the sub-file are mostly unchecked and not necessarily valid apart from the array bracket structure and comment/string termination.

 ```
 {